MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/autopilot-autologin.md

 ## **Step 4: Deploy Teams Room app update tool**

 The Teams Rooms app update tool updates the Teams room app running on the device to a version that supports Autopilot and Autologin.
 The update tool needs to be first downloaded, then uploaded to Intune, and deployed to the Teams Rooms on Windows consoles.
-Althought it's not required, use dynamic device groups.
-During the Autopilot Enrollment Status Page (ESP), Intune installs the update tool to the Teams Rooms console and updates the Teams room app before before it starts.
+Although it's not required, use dynamic device groups.
+During the Autopilot Enrollment Status Page (ESP), Intune installs the update tool to the Teams Rooms console and updates the Teams room app before it starts.

 Going through these steps enables Intune to push the update tool to the Teams Rooms enrolling through Autopilot.
-The update tool then automatically updates the Teams app on the console so it can automatically login.
+The update tool then automatically updates the Teams app on the console so it can automatically log in.

 To deploy the Teams Rooms app update tool to your consoles: